Military Call to Active Duty

 • Financial aid will be adjusted based on federal, state and institutional rules

-• Balances not covered by the fee refund and adjusted aid will be made up by special administrative financial aid funds
+• Balances from tuition and fees assessed by the university not covered by the fee refund and adjusted aid will be made up by special administrative financial aid funds

 • Students with Federal Direct Loans must complete exit counseling at http://www.dlssonline.com/exit counseling/ecec-main.asp